 Despite facing harsh international criticism early in the film making process, Coco now seems on its way to become a classic.
 Pixar began animation on the film in April of this year, so hopefully it won't be too long until we get to see some images and can really get our hopes up.
 The film is also be directed by Lee Unkrich who directed the Best Picture nominee Toy Story 3.
 I'm really excited for this one, whether it will be any good or not is yet to be seen, but coming from Pixar, chances are it will be.

 Release date: June 15, 2018

 I'm conflicted on this one.
 On the one hand, I love the Toy Story franchise; it's easily one of the greatest things Pixar has ever produced.
-While on the other hand, Toy Story 3 was such a perfect ending for our favorite group of toys that doing another movie almost seems wrong.
+While on the other hand, Toy Story 3 was such a perfect ending for our favorite group of toys that doing a #toystory4 movie almost seems wrong.
 However, again Mr. John Lasseter puts some of my fears to rest:

 "'Toy Story 3' ended Woody and Buzz’s story with Andy so perfectly that for a long time, we never even talked about doing another Toy Story movie.
 But when Andrew, Pete, Lee and I came up with this new idea, I just could not stop thinking about it.
 It was so exciting to me, I knew we had to make this movie — and I wanted to direct it myself."

 If the mastermind behind the most beloved animated movies of all time is this excited for the film, I guess I should be too.
 Of the four movies on this list, we probably know the most about this one: It's going to be a love story revolving around Woody and Bo Peep.